chicolucio/credit-card-fraud/README.md

 ├── references              <- Data dictionaries, manuals, and all other materials.
 ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures             <- Generated plots and figures for reports.
-├── scripts                 <- Analysis and production scripts which import the │                              actual PYTHON_PKG, e.g. train_model.
 ├── setup.cfg               <- Declarative configuration of your project.
 ├── setup.py                <- [DEPRECATED] Use `python setup.py develop` to install for
 │                              development or `python setup.py bdist_wheel` to build.